tkubica12/d-ai-maf-observability/docs/DESIGN.md

 ### Phase 1: Foundation (Completed)
 - Basic MAF agent with OTEL instrumentation ✅
 - Core infrastructure deployment ✅
-- Two scenarios implemented:
+- Single-agent scenarios:
   - `local-maf`: Local MAF with Azure OpenAI Responses API ✅
   - `maf-with-fas`: MAF with Foundry Agent Service ✅
 - MCP tool integration with dynamic parameter handling ✅
 - Conditional observability (OTEL on/off) ✅

 ### Phase 2: Multi-Agent Patterns (In Progress)
-- ✅ `local-maf-multiagent`: Facilitator + worker pattern with direct calls
+- ✅ `local-maf-multiagent`: Magentic orchestration with local agents
+- ⏳ `maf-with-fas-multiagent`: Cloud-hosted multi-agent with FAS
+- ⏳ `local-maf-with-fas-multiagent`: Hybrid multi-agent (local orchestrator, FAS worker)
-- ⏳ `local-maf-with-a2a`: Worker as A2A service, facilitator local
+- ⏳ `local-maf-multiagent-a2a`: Local orchestrator with A2A worker
-- ⏳ `local-maf-with-fas-a2a`: Worker as A2A service, facilitator in Foundry
+- ⏳ `maf-with-fas-multiagent-a2a`: FAS orchestrator with A2A worker
 - Enhanced telemetry for multi-agent scenarios
 - Agent collaboration patterns and metrics